 Football in the Spring

-Pat Poore is in his fourth season as an assistant coach at the University of Minnesota.
+Pat Poore is in his fifth season as an assistant coach at Minnesota.
 He coaches the running backs, after leading the wide receivers for the Gophers from 2011-13.

-In 2013, Poore oversaw the maturation of senior receiver Derrick Engel and the emergence of true freshmen Donovahn Jones and Drew Wolitarsky.
+In 2013, Poore oversaw the maturation of senior receiver Derrick Engel and the emergence of true freshmen Drew Wolitarsky.
 Engel led Minnesota with 25 catches, 401 yards and five touchdowns before suffering a season-ending knee injury.
 Wolitarsky finished the regular season with 15 catches for 259 yards and one touchdown.
-Jones, who switched from quarterback to receiver at the end of fall camp, made 10 catches for 157 yards in 11 games.

 Poore has coached with Gopher head coach Jerry Kill since 2001, when he joined the staff at Southern Illinois.
 With the Salukis, Poore coached the quarterbacks.

 Poore coached in three consecutive bowl games at Northern Illinois and also coached in the NCAA FCS Playoffs for five consecutive seasons (2003-07) at Southern Illinois.
 With the Salukis, quarterback Nick Hill broke five single-season school records and was a Sports Network All-America performer.
 He also coached 2004 Gateway Conference Player of the Year Joel Sambursky, who still holds multiple SIU records.